 Courses Recently Taught

 This course, designed as a research and/or studio workshop, allows students to pursue their own interdisciplinary projects.
 Students are encouraged to take thoughtful, creative risks in developing their ideas and themes.
 Those engaged in major long-term projects may continue with them during the second semester.
-This interdisciplinary course does not count toward the completion of any diversification requirement.
-Prerequisite: junior standing.
+This course does not count toward the completion of any diversification requirement.
+No prerequisite.
+Junior standing.

 Individual study in the Integrated Program in Humane Studies is reserved for juniors and seniors who have completed at least one course in the program.
 Individual study projects are designed to offer the opportunity for directed reading and research in areas not generally covered by the regular offerings of the program, or by the regular offerings of other programs or departments.
 Alternatively, such projects may offer the opportunity for more advanced research in areas already addressed in program offerings.
-Or, in some instances, they may offer the possibility of studying languages not otherwise available, or not available at an advanced level, in the college curriculum (e.g., Old Icelandic, Old English).
-Students undertaking an individual study project will be expected to meet with their advisors on a regular basis, ordinarily at least once a week.
-Individual study projects are expected to embody a substantial commitment of time and effort which, at the discretion of the project advisor, may result in a major essay or research report.
+In some instances, they may offer the possibility of studying languages not otherwise available, or not available at an advanced level, in the College curriculum (e.g., Old Icelandic, Old English).
+Students undertaking an individual study project are expected to meet with their advisors on a regular basis, ordinarily at least once a week.
+Individual study projects are expected to embody a substantial commitment of time and effort, which, at the discretion of the project advisor, may result in a major essay or research report.
 Students wishing to undertake such a project should first gain, if possible a semester in advance, the permission of a potential advisor or mentor and then submit a written prospectus of the project for the approval of both the prospective advisor and the program director.
-Because students must enroll for individual studies by the end of the seventh class day of each semester, they should begin discussion of the proposed individual study preferably the semester before, so that there is time to devise the proposal and seek departmental approval before the registrar's deadline.
-This interdisciplinary course does not count toward the completion of any diversification requirement.
+Because students must enroll for individual studies by the end of the seventh class day of each semester, they should begin discussion of the proposed individual study by the semester before, so that there is time to devise the proposal and seek departmental approval.
+This course does not count toward the completion of any diversification requirement.